 Kathmandu Metropolitan City is divided into 35 administrative wards with each ward having it’s own committee.
 This project works to establish an Animal Management Committee (AMC) in each of the 35 wards.
 These are responsible for ensuring all dogs within the ward are registered, neutered and rabies-vaccinated and that all residents of the ward are educated in responsible dog ownership and rabies and dog bite prevention.
 The committee recruits respected local people within the ward who have a proven track record of providing care for dogs or other animals and these assistants become the frontline community animal health workers.
 By harnessing the energy and commitment of these people and providing them with recognition and training, within a supportive legal framework, it allows a people-powered model of dog management to be developed.

-Since its launch, the project has been established in a pilot ward of Kathmandu Metropolitan City.
+Since its launch, the project has established Animal Management Committees in 20 of the city’s 32 wards, and recruited nearly 300 Animal Management Assistants.
 It has successfully made street dogs a priority issue for the smallest government unit (the ward) and not only brought the community to act, but with high regard for animal welfare.
-This will now be replicated across the city and for the first time in Nepal the concept of humane intervention has been institutionalised by the government.
-The next priority is to establish a system of community animal health clinics where owners can bring their dogs for affordable sterilisation and other basic healthcare.
+We are now working to enshrine the system in Nepalese law, and establish a system of community animal health clinics where owners can bring their dogs for affordable sterilisation and other basic healthcare.

 We aim for this project to not only make a long lasting difference in Nepal but to also be a great example for other countries with similar needs for the stray dogs in the community.